Zemun Clan: History

 In 1993, Dušan Spasojević, a former lower-league association football player who would later become the head of the Zemun clan, arrived to Serbian capital city of Belgrade from his home village of Retkocer, near Medveđa in southern Serbia.
-Retkocer's proximity to Kosovo is what earned Spasojević the nickname Šiptar (the Albanian), even though he was a Serb.
+Retkocer's proximity to Kosovo is what earned Spasojević the nickname Šiptar (the Albanian), even though he was an ethnic Serb.
 On his trip to Belgrade, he was accompanied by his childhood friend and future associate, Mile Luković, called Kum (the Godfather).
-Luković came from Donji Gajtan near Medveđa, and has previously worked as a prison guard in Priština.
+Luković came from Donji Gajtan near Medveđa, and has previously worked as a prison guard in Pristina.
 Upon arriving to Belgrade, the two men soon got involved in car theft.

 In 1995, Belgrade police arrested Spasojević and Luković while they were trying to steal a civilian car parked in front of a military hospital.
 The car theft operation was led by a certain "Peca", and targets were people coming to visit wounded friends or relatives in the hospital.
 Due to the ongoing Yugoslav Wars, the number of such visits was large.
 Presumably, the group operated either under the control, or in cooperation with, the Surčin clan, the largest organised car theft group in the country.
 In 1997, Spasojević and Luković moved from cars to pushing drugs in the Belgrade suburb of Karaburma, and after getting arrested again, they became police informants.
 After finding out that his son is a drug dealer, Luković's father committed suicide.

 Spasojević and Luković soon became close to the leader of the Surčin clan, Ljubiša Buha.
 The two men used Buha's numerous connections to their advantage and established their base of operations in Zemun neighborhood, relatively close to Surčin.
 Nominally, Spasojević and Luković were considered members of the Surčin group, but later became increasingly autonomous in their operations.
 During this period, Sretko "The Beast" Kalinić joined Spasojević's group as their chief hit-man.
 His methods included drive-by shootings from a grey Audi (dubbed the "Audi of Death" by the media) and, in at least one case, grinding the victim in a meat grinder.
-The group definitely parted way with Buha after he decided to turn legit and start a road construction company, called Defense Road.
+The group definitely parted ways with Buha after he decided to turn legitimate and start a road construction company, called Defense Road.

 The Zemun clan grew in prominence after the downfall of Slobodan Milošević with an influx of many veterans of the Special Operations Unit (widely known as Red Berets), including the unit's commander, Milorad Ulemek.
 These were people who had military training, wartime experience and connections with elements of the Serbian state secret service UDBA (after 2001, renamed to BIA).
 In September 2001, 700 kilos of heroin were found in a bank vault rented by Beobanka to the BIA, in central Belgrade.
 The illegal safekeeping was never explained nor brought up.
 In 2001, the Zemun clan organized "special training courses" with the BIA, lending them information on Kosovar Albanian insurgents in exchange.